ivansabik/yaws/README.md

 ## Features

-- Different alternatives for defining scrape target
+- Definition of scrape target
     - Define HTML to scrape
     - Scrape from url with optional parameters (POST, GET)
     - Define referer in request